-- Turn on or M301 is ON, it prohibits the HST3 from sending periodic interrupt - As M300 change from $0 \rightarrow 1$, clear the current register to 0 - Employ FUN93 to write current value 0 into the HST3 CV (reset) in SoC chip. - CN =3, represents HST3; D=0, represents CV - Set up periodic interrupt interval; PV=5 represent every 0.5mS perform once the interrupt service subroutine with label name of HST3I. - Employ FUN93 to write the preset value into the HST3 PV in SoC chip, which serve as time up interrupt preset value.
-CN=3 represents HST3; D=1 represents PV - Enable the HST3 interrupt
+- Turn on or M301 is ON, it prohibits the HST3 from sending periodic interrupt - As M300 change from 0→1, clear the current register to 0 - Employ FUN93 to write the content of current value register into the HST3 CV (reset) in ASIC chip.
+CN =3, represents HST3; D=0, represents CV - Set up periodic interrupt interval; DR4110=5 represent every 0.5mS perform once the interrupt service subroutine with label name of HST3I. - Employ FUN93 to write the content of preset register into the HST3 PV in ASIC chip, which serve as time up interrupt preset value.

+CN=3 represents HST3; D=1 represents PV

+• Enable the HST3 interrupt

-- Hardware high speed Interrupt service subroutine with the label name of HST3I. - Read the current value of hardware high speed counter HSC0 once every 0.5mS. - To tell which zone of the electronic drum does the current counting value fall, and set the corresponding output point to be ON. - Update output Y8~Y15 immediately - Employ FUN93 to reset current value register into the HST3 CV in SoC chip (reset).
+- Hardware high speed Interrupt service subroutine with the label name of HST3I. - Read the current value of hardware high speed counter HSC0 once every 0.5mS. - To tell which zone of the electronic drum does the current counting value fall, and set the corresponding output point to be ON. - Update output Y8~Y15 immediately - Clear the current value register to be 0 - Employ FUN93 to write the content of current value register into the HST3 CV in ASIC chip (reset).
 CN=3 represents HST3; D=0, represents CV